Nance-Lab/diff_classifier/paper.md

 their MPT datasets.

-The source code for diff_classifier has been archived to Zenodo with the linked DOI: [@zenodo]
+The source code for diff_classifier has been archived to Zenodo with the linked DOI: [@zenodo].

 # Acknowledgements

 The authors would like to thank the eScience Institute for the resources and expertise provided through the Incubator Program that made diff_classifier possible.
 The University of Washington eScience Institute is supported through a grant from the Gordon & Betty Moore Foundation and the Alfred P. Sloan Foundation.
 The authors would also like to thank funding from the National Institute of General Medical Sciences 1R35 GM124677-01 (E. Nance).

 # References